SecretNest/ImageStore/doc/cmdlet/SameFile/SelectSameFile.md

 All records found will be listed in window.

   * When ordered by group (as default), different colors will be applied.
-  * Double click any item to use system default viewer to open the file related.
+  * Double click any item will use system default viewer to open the file related.
-  * User need to check all items which is wanted as return.
+  * User need to check all items which are intended to return.

-## Function
+## Functions
   * Button - Mark as Ignored: Marks the selected items as ignored.
   * Button - Mark as Not Ignored: Marks the selected item as normal, not ignored.
   * Button - Auto Select: Checks all but one items in each same file group as manual selection.
   * Checkbox - Prevent Non-reserved Selection: Prevents checking all items in one same file group.
 Will uncheck one item automatically when user attempt to check all items in one same file group.
   * Checkbox - Hide Auto Dealt: Hides all groups dealt automatically already.
-  * Button - OK: Return the checked items.
+  * Button - OK: Returns the checked items.
-  * Close window directly: Nothing will be returned.
+  * Close window directly: Returns nothing.

 # Return
 The list of the records which checked for the further operating.